will-cesar/api-node-mango/README.md

   - This script are created to husky run this before make a commit.
   - Lint-staged ensure the code is on pattern of StandardJS.

-- npm test:
+- npm test
-  - Execute tests in application.
+  - Execute tests in application with a few rules

+- npm run test:unit
+  - Run the script "npm test" with some additional rules

 - npm run test:staged
   - Execute tests with different rules in relation to "npm test".